Liz LaManche: Career

+Early

+LaManche spent her early professional career in software user interface design, web development and graphic design, painting in her spare time.

+Festival Art

-LaManche spent most of her professional career in software user interface design, web development and graphic design, always painting in her spare time.
-In 2005, LaManche began experimenting with large-scale murals at Burning Man, illuminated with programmed color-changing LED lighting, which later became known as "art for kinetic light."
-These were some of the first experiments in this genre of LED art as architectural LED lighting was first becoming available to makers and artists.
-These murals appeared for several years at the Burning Man festival in Black Rock City, NV, and at the Boston and New York Decompression events.
+At Burning Man in 2005, LaManche began to experiment with large-scale murals illuminated with programmed color-changing LED lighting, later known as "art for kinetic light".
+These murals and their successors were some of the first experiments in this genre of LED art as architectural LED lighting first became available to makers and artists.
+LaManche's murals appeared for several years at the Burning Man festival in Black Rock City, NV, and at the Boston and New York Decompression events.

-Work
+Art in Public Spaces

+The "bright color, fanciful characters" and "playful figures" of LaManche's festival work and its layered use of symbolic & iconographic details" proved a crowd-pleasing combination, and commissioned work for large-scale murals and installations in the Boston and Washington D.C. areas followed.
+Her work in Hyattsville, Maryland achieved national notice for both its innovative use of LED technology and its role in that city's urban renewal, launching opportunities for local projects in her home state.

-LaManche is noted for large-scale murals and installations in the Boston and Washington D.C. areas.
-Her work is often characterized by bright color and playful figures or a layered use of symbolic & iconographic detail.
-Her stated goal is to use universals of human experience to humanize the urban environment, and create a more inclusive, progressive vision of human society.
-"I'd like to provide ways for people to engage with each other and break down barriers," says La Manche, "contributing to greater understanding, peace and justice in our society.
-Literally, I believe we need this to be sustainable as a species."
+A goal of Lamanche's work is to humanize the urban environment, the legacy of her architectural training.
+In a 2016 interview, LaManche stated: "I'd like to provide ways for people to engage with each other and break down barriers, contributing to greater understanding, peace and justice in our society.
+Literally, I believe we need this to be sustainable as a species".
+She thereby aims to "create a more inclusive, progressive vision of human society".